xxradar/kubnernetes_training_for_networkengineer/labs/lab4/readme.md

 ```
 export NODE=$(kubectl get no kind-worker2 -o=jsonpath="{.status.addresses[0].address}")
 ```
-_Note: EKS labs should use th eexternal public IP of a node and open the necessary ports on the securitygroups._
+_Note: EKS labs should use th external public IP of a node and open the necessary ports on the securitygroups._
 ```
 curl http:///127.0.0.1:31062
 ...